The Food Museum

-The Food Museum, formerly the Museum of East Anglian Life, is a museum in Stowmarket, Suffolk, England, which specialises in presenting the agricultural history of East Anglia through a mixture of exhibits and living history demonstrations.
+The Food Museum, formerly the Museum of East Anglian Life, is a museum in Stowmarket, Suffolk, England focused on the farming and food production industries.
+It consists of an 84-acre estate and 17 historic buildings.

 History of the Museum

-The land was originally part of the Home Farm for the Abbot’s Hall estate.
+The land was originally part of the Abbot’s Hall estate.
 The estate dates from medieval times, when it was an outlying manor for St Osyth's Priory in Essex.
 It passed through numerous owners until it was purchased by the Longe family in 1903.